MooersLab/latex-emacs/README.md

 ## Quizzes (...comming soon)

 The recall of key bindings fades quickly after the first encounter but improves with spaced repetitions.
-I provide two sets of quiz to improve recall:  One set each set of key bindings.
+I provide two sets of quizzes to improve recall:  One set each set of the above key bindings.
 The quizzes in a set have the same questions, but their order has been randomized.